msecrist-couchbase/smallcb-training-capella/README.md

 some examples that only make sense when there's a longer-running session >= zipcar mode?

-should there be a max session time?  e.g., 20 minutes?
+should there be an absolute max session time?  e.g., 20 minutes? currently, there's a timeout after last request, as opposed to an absolute session time.

 feedback comments or votes on examples?

 CAPTCHA random seed looks weak seeing repeats on process start?

-CAPTCHA panics sometimes at rand.Intn()?
+CAPTCHA panics sometimes in its rand.Intn() code?

 can i have >1 longer running instance per email?
   ANS: currently, sorta -- full name + email must be unique.